The Seahawks are growing increasingly impressed by Jamal Adams: ‘He’s a problem.’

-RENTON — Former Bellevue and UW standout Budda Baker signed a new contract with Arizona on Tuesday that makes him the highest-paid safety in NFL history — but it doesn’t reset the market for the Seahawks’ Jamal Adams.
+RENTON — Former Bellevue and University of Washington standout Budda Baker signed a new contract with Arizona on Tuesday that makes him the highest-paid safety in NFL history — but it doesn’t reset the market for the Seahawks’ Jamal Adams.

 Instead, it just reinforces the market, with Baker’s deal — paying him $59 million over four years with $33.1 million guaranteed — illustrating anew that the value for versatile safeties has never been higher as defenses grapple with the challenge of facing increasingly sophisticated passing attacks.

-Since the minute Seattle traded two first-round picks to the Jets in July to get Adams, it’s seemed like a foregone conclusion that the Seahawks will give him a new contract after the 2020 season likely paying him $15 million or more per season and making him the highest-paid safety in the league.
+Since the minute Seattle traded two first-round draft choices to the Jets in July to get Adams, it’s seemed like a foregone conclusion the Seahawks will give him a new contract after the 2020 season, likely paying him $15 million or more per season and making him the highest-paid safety in the league.

-Adams has two years remaining on his contract, at $3.5 million and $9.8 million, respectively, and the expectation is that the Seahawks will stick with their precedent and work on an extension for him once he is entering the final season of his deal.
+Adams has two years remaining on his contract, at $3.5 million and $9.8 million, respectively, and the expectation is the Seahawks will stick with their precedent and work on an extension for him once he is entering the final season of his deal.

 Doing more to heighten Adams’ value than any contract signed by another player, though, is Adams himself and what he has done every day in practice since the Seahawks first hit the field 13 days ago.